FAIR Textile Odor and Storage-History Triage

 • Keep labels, mover notes, restoration invoices, dry-cleaning receipts, estate notes, insurance-loss paperwork, or family emails that mention smoke damage, mildew, deodorizing, airing out, or cleanup attempts.

-• If mildew is only suspected rather than confirmed, say so plainly.
-FAIR treats reported musty or damp history as context, but present physical evidence still controls routing.
+• If mildew is suspected but not confirmed, say that plainly.
+Present physical evidence still controls routing.

 Ozone, sprays, powders, and home deodorizing attempts FAIR wants disclosed

-Deodorizing history matters because it can change odor, leave residues, and complicate the line between old damage and active risk.
+Deodorizing history can change odor, leave residue, and blur old damage versus active risk.
 FAIR does not need owners to solve the smell first.
-FAIR needs them to disclose what has already been tried.
+It needs to know what was tried.

 • If the owner only remembers that the textile was treated or aired out repeatedly, say that it is reported history rather than confirmed documentation.